 Click on any image below to view it larger and see the detail

 Here’s a look at some of my recent Saw Art.
-I started working in metal a little over a year (June 2015) and in an attempt to learn how to use my plasma cutter I started making designs on some old saws I bought at a yard sale.
+I started working in metal a couple of years ago (June 2015) and in an attempt to learn how to use my plasma cutter I started making designs on some old saws I bought at a yard sale.
 Little did I know that these would end up extremely popular – both locally and internationally.